knative/serving/test/performance/README.md

 perfClients, err := Setup(t, EnableZipkinTracing)
 ```

-Once it is setup, all requests made by the `SpoofingClient` can be logged and saved to a trace file using the
+Once enabled, all requests made by the `SpoofingClient` will have an additional trace header.
+This can be used to get the entire request trace and store it in a trace file in the artifacts directory using the
 [AddTrace()](https://github.com/knative/serving/blob/master/test/performance/performance.go) method.

 Sample Trace: